roboticsuic/Walk-Engine/Description.md

 # Walk-Engine
 ## PROJECT: Leg exoskeleton controlled by a myoelectric sensor
 Nowadays, there are many health aids to combat illnesses or disabilities, but not everything is solved.
-A large part of the disabilities solutions can be very expensive or even have no solution at all.
-We believe it is necessary to create new methods to help these patients.
-For this reason, we have designed a method in which you can be able to create this help by your hands in your own home.
+A large part of the disabilities solutions can be very expensive or even have no solution at all and we believe it is necessary to create new methods to help these patients.
+For this reason, we have designed a method in which it would be possible to create this help by your hands in your own home.

 This project aims to create a leg exoskeleton that has the function of aiding walk movement but without replacing the limb itself.
 It serves to people which have Spinal Cord injury (SCI) and have either no sensibility or an impairment in the limb performance.
 It goes from the knee to the foot.
 It is powered by a stepper motor which is connected to an Arduino platform and controlled by a myoelectric sensor placed in another person.
 The project is based on an existing project (https://www.myminifactory.com/object/3d-print-cre-008-lower-limb-exoskeleton-huced-despro-its-70180) but reduced in size, as it is for child patients.

 _Objectives:_
 - Learn to 3D print complicated objects and to re-scale and adapt them for the size wanted.
 Thus, some objects required designing in SOLIDWORKS.
 - Connect a stepper motor to the Arduino platform.
 - Recognize patterns in the forearm muscle movement and transform it into electrical signals to control the motor mentioned above.
 - Adapt this movements to work for a child-size knee exoskeleton

 _Materials_:
 - **For 3d printing**: